DataDx/MeasuresCatalog/README.md

 #### Net Collections per Work RVU
 #### Net Collections per WorkRVU
 #### Net GL Amount
+The Sum of Credit Amount and Debit Amount for a particular General Ledger account.
 #### Net Income
 #### New & Established Patient Visits
 #### New Patient Visits